 Student success is not given at the end of the semester as a letter grade, begins on the first day of the semester and earned through persistence.
 Will you be successful in this class?
 Each semester many students register for this class and fail...why?
-Mostly because they did not come to class understanding what it takes to succeed.
+They did not come to class understanding what it takes to be a successful college student.
 High school is over...you will not pass this class just by showing up, it will take effort.
 YOU must care about your success in this class from the very beginning.